Juki

-Juki Corporation (JUKI株式会社, Juki Kabushiki-gaisha) is a Japanese multinational manufacturer of industrial sewing machines and domestic sewing machines, as well as high-technology SMT (surface mount technology) assembly equipment and is headquartered in Tama-shi, Tokyo.
+Juki Corporation (JUKI 株式会社, Juki Kabushiki-gaisha) is a Japanese multinational manufacturer of industrial sewing machines and domestic sewing machines, as well as high-technology SMT (surface mount technology) assembly equipment and is headquartered in Tama-shi, Tokyo.
 It is one of the leading industrial machine manufacturers.
 JUKI used to rank as the largest industrial sewing machine manufacturer in the world.

 Headquartered in Japan, the company currently has manufacturing facilities in Japan, China, and Vietnam, and markets its products on six continents, in about 170 countries.